Surveillance of healthcare institutions

 Website of the Swiss Association of Cantonal Pharmacists: http://www.kantonsapotheker.ch

 The terms “healthcare institution” and “hospital” are defined in Art.
-4 of the Medical Devices Ordinance (MedDO).
+4 of MedDO and IvDO.

 According to these definitions, healthcare institutions are organisations whose primary purpose is to provide care or treatment for patients or to promote public health.
 The term “hospital” is applied to all healthcare institutions in which inpatient treatments for illnesses, inpatient medical rehabilitation and inpatient medical measures for cosmetic purposes are provided by medical or nursing interventions.

 Anyone who uses a medical device commercially or applies it to third parties is subject to a legal duty to maintain it, as set out in Art.
 49 of the Therapeutic Products Act (TPA).
 To this end, all maintenance measures that are necessary to ensure the correct functioning and safety of the medical device must be in place.
 Furthermore, Swissmedic can issue and publish requirements for maintenance measures.
 These requirements will be deemed to constitute the current state of technology and science (Art.
-71 MedDO)
+71 MedDO and Art.
+64 IvDO).

 According to Art.
-4 MedDO, the term “maintenance” comprises measures such as mechanical maintenance, repairs, reprocessing for reuse or measures to keep a product in functional condition or restore it to such condition.
-“Reprocessing” is part of maintenance and comprises cleaning, disinfection, sterilisation and similar procedures, such as packing, transport and storage, testing, and restoring a product’s technical and functional safety.
+4 MedDO and Art.
+4 IvDO, the term “maintenance” comprises measures such as mechanical maintenance, software updates, inspection, repair, preparation for first use and reprocessing for reuse or measures to keep a product in functional condition or restore it to such condition.
+“Reprocessing” is part of maintenance and comprises cleaning, disinfection, sterilisation and similar procedures, such as packing, transport and storage, testing used devices and restoring a device’s technical and functional safety.